KyleBenson/scale_client/docs/CONFIGURING.md

 * `sample_interval` - the sensor will call `read()` and possibly publish an event every `sample_interval` seconds (this is synchronous mode).
 You can also use the keyword `interval` for backwards compatibility with the older API.
 * `subscriptions` - accepts a list of strings where each entry is the event topic (e.g. temperature) that this `Application` should subscribe to.
 Every time such an event is published, the `Application`'s `on_event()` method will be called.
 For a `VirtualSensor`, this is asynchronous mode.
+* `advertisements` - list of topics this `Application` may publish to.
+Note that the first one is used as the default `event_type` for created `SensedEvent`s.
+The `event_type` parameter is available for `VirtualSensor`s and can set this first advertisement directly.
+* `name` - a unique human-readable name for the configured object that defaults to its class name.
+Note that the key for the whole object configuration is assumed as the default name; so you will overwrite that by specifying this parameter directly.
+By default, not specifying a name (i.e. configuring via command-line option) will cause a random name to be generated, but if you create an `Application` instance directly without a name its class name will be used.
-* `dev_name` - this parameter for a `PhysicalSensor` is intercepted by the scale client and used to create a `DeviceDescriptor` that simply identifies the sensing device by `dev_name`.
-It will be automatically generated in a unique manner (e.g. 'vs0, vs1, ...' if unspecified.
+* `device` - this parameter, a URI string or simple name, for a `PhysicalSensor` is intercepted by the scale client and used to create a `DeviceDescriptor` that simply identifies the sensing device by its path and name.
+It will be automatically generated from the object's `name` if unspecified.
 * `threshold` - many of the `PhysicalSensor` implementations accept this parameter in order to only publish sensor readings when their raw data value exceeds `threshold`.
 This parameter may eventually be incorporated into `VirtualSensor` so that all derived classes can make use of it.